askmike/gekko/README.md

 ## TA strategies

 Gekko comes with some [basic strategies](https://github.com/askmike/gekko/blob/stable/docs/Trading_methods.md) (which implement a single indicator).
 But with some basic javascript you can [create your own strategies](https://github.com/askmike/gekko/blob/stable/docs/internals/trading_methods.md).
-You can use over 130 indicators to create your perfect prediction model. *Why don't you combine Bollinger Bands, CCI, MACD with a STOCHRSI indicator?*
+You can use over 130 indicators to create your perfect prediction model. *Why don't you combine Bollinger Bands, CCI and MACD with a STOCHRSI indicator?*

 ## Automated Trading platform